ronnayryukay/microGISG/README.md

 * [EdXposed Manager]
 * [BusyBox]

+# Thanks to
+* [Marvin W] & [ale5000] for microG support

 For more information and to not miss updates, visit and subscribe to the Telegram channel [@stopgapps_id]

-# Thanks to:
-* [Marvin W] & [ale5000] for microG support

 [@stopgapps_id]: <https://t.me/@stopgapps_id>
 [Magisk]: <https://github.com/topjohnwu/Magisk>